 ‘A no brainer’

 A month later, the couple met with Holly Hedrick, MD, Attending Pediatric and Fetal Surgeon at CHOP's Center for Fetal Diagnosis & Treatment in Philadelphia.
-A planned day of tests and imaging ended in a meeting with Dr. Hedrick and others on the medical team.
+A planned day of tests and advanced fetal imaging ended in a meeting with Dr. Hedrick and others on the medical team.

 Elizabeth and Arthur David were told that their baby had a good chance of survival, based on the liver position in the abdomen and the size of her lungs relative to her head.
 She also had a lung lesion on the left that could potentially impact lung function.
 It would be critical for her to receive expert multidisciplinary care at birth until she was strong enough to undergo surgery to close the hole in her diaphragm.